MeatyMeets/MeatyMeets.github.io/content/home.md

 ---
 title: "Home"
 tagline: "Be an engaging presenter, a punctual attendee"
+description: "Presenters can easily access messages and engage attendees without switching tabs.
+Attendees can be prepared and on-time for meetings."
 subtext: "Install the extension, connect your calendar and that's it!"
 install_url: "https://chrome.google.com/webstore/detail/meaty-meets/ajpohkekgaabafinjmabdmnmkddjfpin"
 faqs: